egecan12/website-change-tracker/README.md

-# Website Monitoring App
+# Website Monitoring API

-This is a web application that monitors specific changes on a webpage.
+This is an API that monitors specific changes on a webpage.
 It's built with Node.js and Express, and uses MongoDB for the database.

 ## Project Diagram